Cheap and Easy Casserole Recipes: Reader Favorites

 by Reader Contributors

-You can easily get dinner on the table on busy nights with these favorite frugal casserole recipes from our readers.
+You can quickly get dinner on the table on busy nights with these favorite frugal casserole recipes from our readers.

 Dear Dollar Stretcher,

-I was recently looking for cheap casserole recipes and I found an article on another site that had several casseroles that could be made for around $10.
-It occurred to me that your readers probably can do better than $10 for a casserole meal.
+I was recently looking for cheap casserole recipes and I found an article on another site that had several casseroles that could be made for around $15 to $20.
+It occurred to me that your readers probably can do better than that for a casserole meal.

 Can you please ask them to share their favorite cheapest casserole recipes?
 I am looking specifically for casseroles since they seem to make dinner prep and clean-up much easier during the week in my busy household.
 Thanks in advance to your smart, frugal readers!